Evaneos/trolamine/README.md

 Trolamine
 =========
-Security and Authentication components for [Pyrite][1].
+Standard Security and Authentication components for PHP 5.3+.

+It also provides adapters to simplify its use in [Pyrite][1].

 Basics
 -----------------
-Trolamine is a component aimed at providing security and authentication functionalities to Pyrite.
+Trolamine is a component aimed at providing security and authentication functionalities.

 To simplify authentication, a Pyrite Layer has been created : [`AuthenticationLayer`][2].